 - The system transports over 40 million passengers every month.

-- The system's infrastructure is comprised by feeder bus routes, walkways, bridges, plazas and boulevards.
+- The system's infrastructure is comprised of feeder bus routes, walkways, bridges, plazas, and boulevards.

 - It now has 87 kilometers of trunk ways and 663 kilometers of feeder routes.